konsumer/wasi-browserfs/README.md

 // this sets up the filesystem
-// in this case it's a merged zip/localstorage system const fs = await getFs({
+// in this case it's a merged zip/localstorage system
+// write is not optimial-speed, but it works pretty well for writing small files const fs = await getFs({
   fs: 'OverlayFS',
   options: {